pkniedi/dotfiles/README.md

 # Setup

-Contains the configuration files of:
+Contains the configuration files of: nvim , i3 , polybar , starship , zsh + oh-my-zsh setup, crond, picom, and contains some shell scripts.

-- nvim
-- i3
-- polybar
-- starship
-- zsh + oh-my-zsh
-- bin
-- crontable

 Assumes all packages are already installed.